Invisible Diversity

 The core services for Invisible Diversity™ are in support of executive functioning.
 Support is based on a combination of human, technology and AI-powered solutions to harness the full potential and talents of the neurodivergent person which are so often derailed because of executive functioning difficulties and information processing differences.

-Invisible Diversity™ utilizes globally recognized assessment protocols for the recognition of neurodivergent conditions, together with individually tailored, evidence-based support and intervention aligned with the unique profile of the neurodivergent person.
+INVISIBLE DIVERSITY™ utilises globally recognised assessment protocols for the recognition of neurodivergent traits, together with individualised/ tailored, evidence-based support and intervention aligned with the unique profile of the neurodivergent person.

-Our enablement teams conduct workshops, seminars, webinars and training sessions to convey the most current understanding of, and insights into, those neurodevelopmental conditions impacting neurodivergent people, to the ends of facilitating the acceptance and understanding of neurodivergent persons.
+Our enablement teams conduct workshops, seminars, webinars and training sessions to convey the most current understanding of, and insights into, those neurodevelopmental conditions impacting neurodivergent people, to the ends of facilitating the acceptance and understanding of neurodivergence.

 Executive functioning support

-Actively promoting inclusive practices in educational, workplace, and community settings on the back of the above awareness and education.
+INVISIBLE DIVERSITY™ actively promotes inclusive practices in educational, workplace, and community settings on the back of the above awareness and education.
+We utilise both internally developed and external party digital assessment tools to inform data-driven, evidence-based decisions during programme co-creation, programme evaluation and strategic shift process.

 CUSTOMER TESTIMONIAL